Jakobimatrix/settings/README.md

  * In generell every class/structure where the members are stored tightly packed in an array like:
      * Eigen: `put<double, 3>(eigen_vactor3d.x(), "eigen_vector3d")`
      * glm:   `put<float, 3>(glm_vec3[0], "glm_vec3d")`
- * You can easily add support for other types or even structs by provideing parser from and to that type. search for **<TYPE_SUPPORT>** in *include/settings.hpp* to find all places where you have to add some functionality.
+ * You can easily add support for other types or even structs by provideing parser from and to that type. search for **&lt;TYPE_SUPPORT&gt;** in *include/settings.hpp* to find all places where you have to add some functionality.

 ## Dependencies:
  * [tinyxml2](https://github.com/leethomason/tinyxml2). (included as submodule)